 pursuant to

-Resolution 166 (Guadalajara, 2010) of the Plenipotentiary Conference, on the number of vice-chairmen of Sector advisory groups, study groups and other groups,
+Resolution 166 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the number of vice-chairmen of Sector advisory groups, study groups and other groups,

+Resolution 70 (Rev. Busan, 2014) of the Plenipotentiary Conference, on maintaining a gender perspective in ITU and promotion of gender equality and the empowerment of women through information and communications technologies

 noting

-a) Article 19 of the Convention, the participation of entities and organizations in the Union’s activities;
+a) Article 19 of the Convention, on the participation of entities and organizations in the Union’s activities;

-b) Resolution 58 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference;
+b) Resolution 58 (Rev. Busan 2014) of the Plenipotentiary Conference, on strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference;

-c)
+c) in particular, resolves 2 of Resolution 58 (Rev. Busan, 2014) of the Plenipotentiary Conference

-d) Resolution 43 (Rev. Dubai, 2012) of this assembly, on regional preparations for WTSAs,
+d) Resolution 43 (Rev. Dubai, 2012), on regional preparations for WTSAs,

 taking into account